-Rape Charges
+Rape Charges Defense Attorney Massachusetts

 Being accused of rape is devastating.
 Whether you’re facing false accusations or need help navigating a complex situation, you need experienced legal representation immediately.
-We have defended people facing serious charges for nearly 30 years in Massachusetts courts.
+We have defended people facing serious charges for over 30 years in Massachusetts courts.

 Call today for a free consultation.